 Mutual funds have different objectives and risk levels.
 One might be designed to preserve capital and take on minimal risk, so it might invest in U.S. government bonds.
 Another might be designed to invest in up-and-coming companies with the hope of earning market-beating returns.
 Whatever your investment goals, you can probably find mutual funds designed to help achieve them.

-Exchange-traded funds, or ETFs, are similar to mutual funds in many ways, but they usually aim to copy the performance of a market index, such as the S&P 500® Index.
+Exchange-traded funds, or ETFs, and index funds are similar to mutual funds in many ways, but they usually aim to copy the performance of a market index, such as the S&P 500® Index.
 Owning shares of mutual funds or ETFs is a little like having an investment manager working for you who requires little of your time or money.
-Many investors who want help selecting investments and creating a plan specific to their situation work with a financial advisor.
-(Recommended: What kind of advisor is right for you? )
+Many investors who want help selecting investments and creating a plan specific to their situation work with a financial professional.
+(Recommended: Two types of investment professional: Which is right for you?)

 ETFs are usually passively managed, meaning you’ll pay a lower expense ratio to own them; mutual funds can be actively or passively managed, and active management tends to cost more.
 By comparing similar funds to each other, you can see if those with higher costs appear to be worthwhile given their potential returns.
 Keep in mind that past performance is no guarantee of future results.